KauzClay/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 ## <a id="rewrite-path-concatentation"></a>Rewrite path concatenation

 [String templates](https://docs.spring.io/spring-framework/reference/core/expressions/language-ref/templating.html)
-are available in Application Accelerator using bacticks.
-Those are useful for example when using `RewritePath`:
+are available in Application Accelerator using backticks.
+These are useful, for example, when using `RewritePath`.

+Example `accelerator.yaml`:

 ```yaml
 options: